astrojoeg/astrojoeg.github.io/index.md

  - "/img/MtBonnell.JPG" : "Mt.
 Bonnell, Austin, TX"
 ---

 Hi!
-I'm a third-year astronomy and physics undergraduate at UT Austin.
+I'm a fourth year astronomy and physics undergraduate at UT Austin.
 Whenever I get to it, here you will be able to find some blog posts, personal info, my science!!, slightly decent photographs, and maybe cooking recipes.

 - I sometimes play trumpet too.
 You can find of thread of quarantine concerts on my [Twitter](https://twitter.com/astrojoeg/status/1241500030877544449?s=20).

 ### My story

-I was born in New Orleans, but quickly moved to Nacogdoches, TX, where I lived until I came to Austin.
-I like space.
-I now work on outbursting, pulsating hydrogen-atmosphere white dwarfs, which are cool, but I really want to try my hand at high-redshift galaxies, and basically every other field, and so I'll be exploring the high-z universe beginning fall 2020.
-Hopefully you'll see the fruits those endeavors reap in my repositories and in sci-comm in the near future.
+I was born in New Orleans, but quickly moved to Nacogdoches, TX, where I lived until I came to Austin, and then back to Nac cause COVID :/ I like astronomy.
+I have spent the entirety of my undergraduate career studying variable white dwarfs, but in general I'm really interested in all time domain astrophysics.
+High z stuff seems pretty cool too.
+Whatever I end up working in graduate schoole (*fingers crossed*), hopefully you'll see the fruits those endeavors reap in my repositories and in sci-comm in the near future.
 I have plans, I promise.